immuno121/ALS4GAN/README.md

 This repo is under active development.

-The final code will be ready by Oct 30, 2021.
+The final code will be ready by Nov 10, 2021.